-19 Zero Waste Bathroom Alternatives & Products
+19 Plastic-Free Bathroom Swaps For a Zero Waste Bathroom

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Making your bathroom more sustainable is easier than you may think.
+Making your bathroom more sustainable is easier than you may think!

 By just doing a few easy swaps and switches, you’ll be able to avoid lots of plastic waste and also simplify and reduce the products you use & need.